Write us on [email protected]

 The Arc is the largest national community-based organization advocating for and with people with intellectual and developmental disabilities (IDD) and serving them and their families.
 The Arc works tirelessly to ensure that every individual and family living with IDD in the United States has access to the information, advocacy, and skills they need to support their full inclusion and participation in the community throughout their lifetimes.

 The Autism Society’s mission is to create connections, empowering everyone in the autism community with the resources needed to live fully.
 As the nation’s oldest leading grassroots autism organization, the Autism Society and its 70+ local affiliates serve over half a million members of the autism community each year.
-It envisions a world where everyone in the autism community is connected to the support they need, when they need it, including education, advocacy efforts, and supports and services throughout the lifespan.
+The Autism Society envisions a world where everyone in the autism community is connected to the support they need, when they need it, including education, advocacy efforts, and supports and services throughout the lifespan.

 Since 1876, the American Association on Intellectual and Developmental Disabilities (AAIDD) has been providing worldwide leadership in the field of intellectual and developmental disabilities.
 AAIDD is the oldest and largest interdisciplinary organization of professionals and others concerned about intellectual and developmental disabilities.